 - Children or young people who are sent to this country for education, health care by their birth parents from overseas. • - Teenagers living with a friend's family because they do not get on with their own • - family.
-Children living with a friend's family because their parents study or work involves unsociable hours, which makes it difficult to use ordinary day care or after school care.
-Children staying with another family because their parents have divorced or separated.
-Children staying with another family host family while attending school or overseas - A child from overseas staying with a host family while attending school or overseas students at boarding school who stay with a host family during the holidays.
+Children living with a friend's family because their parents study or work involves Children living with a friend's family because ordinary day care or after school care. unsociable hours, which makes it difficult to use ordinary day care or after school care.
+Children staying with another family because their parents have divorced or separated. - • - A child from overseas staying with a host family while attending school or overseas students at boarding school who stay with a host family during the holidays.